-In order to foster a love for reading and respect for autonomy, I believe in letting kids choose books that they want read, regardless of age.
+In order to foster a love for reading and respect for autonomy, children should be able to choose their books.

-But if you want to read the minority language, the environment must support this.
+But if you want to them to choose books in the minority language, the environment must support this.
 Freedom with limitations is key.

 If you have minority language books in the forefront, such as with the cover showing and/or a book open on display, and English books less readily available, kids will be more likely to choose the minority books.